BG8.6 | Coastal and Terrestrial Nature-Based Solutions: Navigating Climate Mitigation, Adaptation, and Warming-Induced Feedbacks

 Co-organized by OS3/SSS8

-Coastal forests, including mangroves, coastal shrublands, and terrestrial forest systems, represent critical nature-based solutions that simultaneously address climate adaptation and mitigation at regional scales.
-These ecosystems provide essential adaptation services through coastal protection from storm surges, erosion control, flood mitigation, and habitat connectivity for climate-resilient biodiversity corridors.
-Simultaneously, they deliver significant mitigation benefits through carbon sequestration in vegetation and soils, with mangroves storing up to 1,000 tC ha-1.
+Coastal (salt marshes and mangroves) and terrestrial ecosystems (grasslands, shrublands and forests), represent critical potential nature-based solutions addressing both climate adaptation and mitigation at regional scales.
+These ecosystems provide essential adaptation services through coastal protection, erosion control, and flood mitigation, while delivering significant mitigation benefits through carbon sequestration (mangroves storing up to 1,000 tC ha-1).
+However, understanding warming-induced feedbacks from these systems is essential for accurate climate projections and policy effectiveness.

 Please check your login data.